ashleynd/50-capstone-2-v13-backend/README.md

 The logout button is to the right.
 And when you logout, it brings you back to the landing page where you see the 50 quotes.

 ### Standard User Flow
-I used [Good Quotes API](https://goquotes.docs.apiary.io/#) for the main quote list on the Home page.
-Then I used [They Said So®](https://theysaidso.com/) for the Quote of the Day.
+I used [They Said So®](https://theysaidso.com/) for the Quote of the Day.
-I am technically calling from my own API for the authors and quotes that are searchable.
+I am technically calling from my own API for the authors and quotes that are searchable, and for the main page.
 All the info is populated through a seed file.
 But most of the data for the seed file is taken from Zen Quotes.

 ### Tech Stack
 Quotable is built with PostgreSQL, Express.js, React, Node.js and deployed with Heroku.